 The golf world is buzzing with talk of a rollback, a word that has many golfers worried about losing precious yards off the tee.
-If you’ve heard the term but aren’t sure what it means for your game, you’re in the right place.
-This article breaks down exactly what the golf ball rollback plan is, why it’s happening, and most importantly, how it will - or won’t - affect the shots you hit on the weekend.
+If you’ve heard the term but aren’t sure what the golf ball rollback plan is, why it’s happening, and most importantly, how it will - or won’t - affect the shots you hit on the weekend, keep reading.

 What Exactly Is the Golf Ball Rollback?